Cancer in the United Kingdom

 The passing of the Cancer Act 1939 marked the political significance of cancer treatment.
-It envisaged a system of co-ordination of diagnosis and treatment under the control of County Councils and County Borough Councils which preceded the establishment of the NHS.
+It envisaged a system of co-ordination of diagnosis and treatment under the control of County Councils and County Borough Councils which preceded the establishment of the National Health Service (NHS).
 The outbreak of war prevented most of its provisions from coming into effect.

+Types of cancer

+Breast cancer

+Breast cancer is the most common cancer in the UK (around 56,000 women and 375 men are diagnosed with the disease every year).
+It is the fourth most common cause of cancer death (around 11,400 women and 85 men die each year) and the second most common cause of death in women.
+As age and biological sex are the biggest risk factors, women over 50 are automatically invited to participate in the NHS Breast Screening Programme every three years.
+The screening programme was shown to reduce the number of deaths from breast cancer and produce only a modest number of overdiagnosis.

 Performance

 There were 361,216 cancer diagnoses in 2014 in the United Kingdom.

 Cancer Research UK publishes detailed statistics of the incidence of and mortality from cancer in the UK.
 Cancer Research UK estimates that 15% of UK cancers are caused by smoking, and 3-4% of UK cancers are related to alcohol consumption.

 Treatment of cancer has been a recurring issue in the National Health Service.
 Official guidelines state that no one in England should have to wait more than 62 days for cancer treatment after a referral from their general practitioner.
 However, press reports in 2015 indicated that some patients had to wait longer.
 On 4 September 2015, the NHS announced it would no longer pay for 17 different cancer medications.
 The Telegraph reported that over 5,000 patients with breast, bowel, skin, and pancreatic cancers would be affected.

 A five-year Cancer Strategy Implementation Plan was published by NHS England in 2015.
 It promises considerable investment in linear accelerators There have been some improvements in cancer care but too many patients are waiting too long for diagnosis and treatment.
 Sir Harpal Kumar criticised the government's child obesity strategy.
 He said the report was not tough enough on the food industry, given the number of cancers which are linked to lifestyle.
 The increased investment does not appear to be sufficient to meet the rise in the number of cancer patients, and there are shortages of radiologists, specialist nurses and other key staff.